 Avoiding Injury When Playing Tug

 Another key element with tug is making sure you are not playing too rough or too long.
 Boling has seen many injuries caused by using incorrect techniques or playing tug when a dog has an existing injury.
 “I have an online canine fitness academy, and students have shared common practices they have seen during tugging that make me cringe,” she says.

-There are a couple of things she always advises.
-“Number one is I recommend you try to keep the spine in a neutral alignment.
-I see a lot of people that will take the tug, and they are just yanking it up and down, the dog’s feet are coming off the ground, and the neck is all contorted and twisted.”
+There are a couple of things Boling always advises.
+“Number one is I recommend you try to keep the spine in a neutral alignment,” she says.
+“I see a lot of people that will take the tug, and they are just yanking it up and down, the dog’s feet are coming off the ground, and the neck is all contorted and twisted.”

-Secondly, Boling also recommends that you moderate the pressure based on the type of dog.
+Boling also recommends that you moderate the pressure based on the type of dog.
 There should only be light resistance when playing tug with young puppies or with senior dogs who might have physical issues, and they should engage with the toy more than you do.

-When it comes to dogs involved in high impact sports or other exercise that is hard on the body, Boling also points out that “there might be issues going on in the neck or the spine, and we don’t really know because a lot of these dogs don’t easily show pain.”
+When it comes to dogs involved in high-impact sports or other exercise that is hard on the body, Boling also points out that “there might be issues going on in the neck or the spine, and we don’t really know because a lot of these dogs don’t easily show pain.”
 Always be vigilant for the subtle signs of pain, get your dog checked out by a vet if you have any concerns, and, as Boling reminds us, “be extra careful and think of neutral spine, neutral spine.
 Try to keep the dog in alignment, keeping those feet low on the ground, and adjusting the pressure.”

-Tug Isn’t For Every Dog
+Tug Isn’t for Every Dog

 Of course, not every dog is motivated by this type of game.
 For some, a different type of toy, a tasty food morsel, or even praise is a better reward.
 It is usually the highly energetic, focused breeds that enjoy tug.
 Those with working drives, like Belgian Malinois, Collies, Bully breeds, and Terriers, are often fans.